My Father Fought Fascists. My Brother Voted for One: A Family Divided by Politics

 We were raised in the same family, but we did not inherit the same lessons.

-Somebody has to remember what they actually fought for.
+Because somebody has to remember what they actually fought for.

 Disclaimer: Reading this blog isn’t the same as therapy.
 If you’re struggling, please reach out to a licensed mental health professional — you don’t have to do this alone.